NBestsuNgan/poc_llm_framework/README.md

 # Services Use
 ![services_use](resource/iamges/services_use.png "Services Use")

-&nbsp; FrFrom picture above there are 5 main services involve in this porject hosted on docker each serivces serve as different purpose but work along together.om
+&nbsp; From picture above there are 5 main services involve in this porject hosted on docker each serivces serve as different purpose but work along together.om

 # Components of Framework